spacetimeengineer/steamware/README.md

 What is steamware?
 ==================

-Science-technology-engineering-art-mathematics ware; (**steamware**) refers to an open source modular part family (much like legos) and the software utilities which generate them. **steamware** aims to make a fully open source defacto baseline solution for high integrity-hardware generation for 3D print or otherwise.
+Science-technology-engineering-art-mathematics ware; (**steamware**) refers to an open source modular part family or hardware assembly language (much like legos) and the software utilities which generate them. **steamware** aims to become a fully open source defacto baseline solution for high integrity-hardware generation for 3D print or otherwise.
 The hope is that this style of manufacturing will act as a catalyst to overwhelm traditional manufacturing schools of thought and will reveal decentralized manufactured a more serious approach in the arena of manufacturing.
-Additionally research and development is generally expected to be faster.
-These parts are hyper modular and carry infinite permutations which can be designed and generated on the fly.
-Also **steamware** has a very useful property where the configurations can be visually discerned, encoded, measured and calculated.
+These parts are hyper modular and carry infinite permutations that can be imagined, designed and generated on the fly (in seconds!).
+Also **steamware** posesses an extremely useful property known as identity-self-evidence where the configurations can be visually discerned, encoded, measured and calculated.
+No need for bar codes or labels!
+This saves alot of time.